IdentityServer/IdentityServer4/docs/topics/crypto.rst

 ^^^^^
 We don't enforce the use of HTTPS, but for production it is mandatory for every interaction with IdentityServer.

-HTTPS is typically provided by the reverse proxy that sits in front of ASP.NET Core's built-in webser, `here <https://docs.asp.net/en/latest/publishing/iis.html>`_ are some instructions for using IIS, `here <http://tattoocoder.com/using-apache-web-server-as-reverse-proxy-for-aspnetcore/>`_ for Apache.
+HTTPS is typically provided by the reverse proxy that sits in front of ASP.NET Core's built-in web server.
+`Here <https://docs.asp.net/en/latest/publishing/iis.html>`_ are some instructions for using IIS, `here <http://tattoocoder.com/using-apache-web-server-as-reverse-proxy-for-aspnetcore/>`_ for Apache.